massablaise/ideal-parakeet/README.md

 # ideal-parakeet (Digital Clock)

-Officially, this site form the Easy Tutorials YT channel.
-It displays time ensures that the time displayed is updated in real-time.
+It displays time and ensures that the time displayed is updated in real-time.
 This website showcases the front-end beauty of HTML5, CSS3, and JavaScript.

 ## Table of Contents